SEIR-7-06/two-model-relationship-build/README.md

 1. [Populate](https://mongoosejs.com/docs/populate.html)

+# Code Along Activity

+For today's activity, we'll be using **Referenced Data** to create a relationship between our authors and our articles.

+Our two main features are
+1. To be able to view an Article and see the Author for that Article.
+2. To be able to view an Author and see a list of Articles that Author has written.

+---
 ## Add an Author Property to the Article Schema

-For today's activity, we'll be using **Referenced Data** to create a relationship between our authors and our articles.
+We'll start by updating the Article Schema, to accomodate storing an Author information.

 In `./models/Article.js`
 ```js